 Pupil medical conditions will be established at the home visit and during taster sessions, completing the New Starter Medical Information document.
-Parents/carers should advise Longdon Park School of any changes in the medication administered to their child and or changes of their condition at the earliest opportunity and follow the guidelines as set out above.
+Parents/carers should advise Longdon Park School or Longdon Parkway of any changes in the medication administered to their child and or changes of their condition at the earliest opportunity and follow the guidelines as set out above.